Nikola Karczewska: Tottenham Hotspur

 In July 2022, Karczewska signed with Women Super League side Tottenham Hotspur.
 On 24 September 2022, she made her club debut in a 4–0 loss against Arsenal in a league match.
 She scored her first goal for the club in a FA WSL Cup win against Reading on 2 October 2022.

 Loan to Bayer Leverkusen

 On 5 September 2023, Karczewska joined Bayer Leverkusen on a season-long loan.

 AC Milan

 After a good spell in Germany, on 28 June 2024 she joined Serie A club AC Milan on a permanent deal.

 Lazio

 On 9 July 2025, Karczewska moved to fellow Serie A side Lazio.

+Hamburger SV

+On 17 July 2026, Karczewska returned to Germany and signed with Hamburger SV.

 International career

 Karczewska has represented Poland in their U19 women's national team before making her first appearance for the Polish women's national team in a 1–0 loss to Slovakia on 14 June 2019.
 She scored her first goal for her country on 7 April 2022 against Armenia.
 She went on to score a total of 6 goals in the same match.